trema/virtual-network-platform/README.md

 At least, one host that runs Virtual Network Controller and two hosts for Virtual Network Agent, VXLAN Tunnel End-Point, and OpenFlow switch are required.
-The following operating systems are only supported.
+The following operating system is only supported.

 * Ubuntu 12.04.1 LTS Desktop (amd64)